muhammad-rafi/cisco-nso-docker/learn_nso/ned_add_into_nso.md

 drwxr-xr-x 5 root root  4096 Dec 21  2020 juniper-junos-nc-3.0
 root@nso:~#
 ```
-We can see that `cisco-iosxr-cli-7.33` has been copied over to the nso docker.
+We can see that `cisco-iosxr-cli-7.33` has been copied over to the NSO docker container.

-## Create a Symbolic (soft) link for `cisco-iosxr-cli-7.33` for the ncs instance
+### Step 6: Create a Symbolic (soft) link for `cisco-iosxr-cli-7.33` for the ncs instance

 As we are using ncs-instance in NSO, so NSO looks for directory under the `/root/ncs-instance/packages` for packages, therefore we need to create a symbolic link points to this directory.